charleszyong/lerobot-gr00t/README.md

 ### Troubleshooting

 **"Trajectory too short" error**: Make sure to record for at least 0.5 seconds

+**Teleoperation not working**: Ensure both leader and follower arms are properly connected and calibrated

+**Arms out of sync**: Check that both arms start from the same position before recording

 **"Port is in use" error**: The servo disable script should handle this, but if issues persist, use:
 ```shell